Investing In and With Entrepreneurs and Leaders of Color

-Although small businesses and business creation are key drivers of the American economy, entrepreneurs of color have consistently experienced barriers in access to capital.
-These barriers are the result of unconscious biases against people of color, historic inequities that have created a vast racial wealth divide over time, and challenges that certain groups face in raising capital through friends and family, given that social and personal networks in America fall along lines of both wealth and race.
+Although small businesses and business creation are key drivers of the American economy, BIPOC (Black, Indigenous, and people of color) entrepreneurs have consistently experienced barriers in access to capital, holding back both our economy and our nation's talent from reaching its full potential.
+These barriers are the result of unconscious biases, systemic inequities that have created a vast racial wealth divide over time, and associated challenges that many face in raising capital through friends and family, given systemic inequities and the fact that social and personal networks in America fall along lines of both wealth and race.

-Along the spectrum of risk, return, and tenor, the opportunities to make a difference are diverse and highly creative.
-Foundations also play a critical role in providing patient or low-interest loans that allows intermediaries, including CDFIs, to provide flexible terms to small businesses.
-For example, foundations like Surdna are looking at innovative investment tools, such as royalty financing and convertible notes, to bridge divides between equity and debt or different types of needs.
+Along the spectrum of risk, return, and tenor, the opportunities to make a difference are diverse.
+Foundations also play a critical role in providing patient or low-interest loans that allow intermediaries, including CDFIs, to provide flexible terms to small businesses.
+For example, foundations like Surdna are looking at innovative tools, such as royalty financing and convertible notes, to bridge divides between equity and debt or different types of needs.

-Foundations can build the impact investing field and attract other investors.
+Foundations can build the impact investing field and attract other participants.
 For example, guarantees by Annie E. Casey Foundation and Kresge Foundation were catalytic components supporting Prudential Financial's investments in Invest4All, a fund for communities and entrepreneurs of color in Memphis, Atlanta, and New Orleans.
-Foundations can also support technical assistance for investees, offer influential connections that support investees for the long-term, and foster education and training to support entrepreneurship among youth, laying the groundwork for future generations.
+Foundations can also support technical assistance for entrepreneurs and businesses supported by these projects, offer influential connections that support entrepreneurs for the long-term, and foster education and training to support entrepreneurship among youth, laying the groundwork for future generations.

 - Lumina Impact Ventures, the impact investing division of Lumina Foundation, makes direct investments in ventures working to improve post-high school learning opportunities.
 Many of their investments support entrepreneurs of color.
 Examples include Upswing, Credly, and Care Academy.